Lewes Road: Tramways

 An open site on the east side of Lewes Road north of Bear Road, occupied at the time by a travellers' camp, was chosen as the site of the Brighton Corporation Tramways depot, offices and workshops.
 Construction started in May 1901 and the first tram ran on 25 November 1901 on the "Lewes Road route" (Route L) to Victoria Gardens (Old Steine).
-Routes E and Q to Elm Grove and Queens Park Road respectively were established later and used the Lewes Road tracks as far as the Elm Grove junction.
+Routes E and Q to Elm Grove and Queen's Park Road respectively were established later and used the Lewes Road tracks as far as the Elm Grove junction.
 Short-lived Route M ran from the depot to Seven Dials, avoiding central Brighton, in summer 1922.
 Plans were also made to extend the tram tracks north from the depot along Lewes Road towards the developing Moulsecoomb estate, and the council and central government (who were required to pass a Light Railway Order) authorised an extension in 1920; but Brighton Corporation Tramways never took up the option and the permission lapsed.